kgodey/listery/README.md

 }
 ```

+* If you use the `STATICFILES_FINDERS` setting, make sure that `django.contrib.staticfiles.finders.AppDirectoriesFinder` is specified in it.
+If you don't have the setting defined, don't worry about it since the `AppDirectoriesFinder` is used by default.

 ## Upgrading Listery

 If you would like to upgrade Listery to the latest code, please follow these steps:

 1. Pull the latest code from the `master` branch of this git repository.
+1. Update the Python requirements using `pip install -r requirements.txt`
-2. Run any new Django migrations using `python manage.py migrate`.
+1. Run any new Django migrations using `python manage.py migrate`.
+1. Update the JavaScript requirements using `npm install`
-3. Run `npm run build` to build the JavaScript and CSS files (with production settings) into the `listery` app folder's `static/listery` directory.
+1. Run `npm run build` to build the JavaScript and CSS files (with production settings) into the `listery` app folder's `static/listery` directory.
 4. Run `python manage.py collecstatic` to copy the static files over to the static root folder that you have configured in your Django settings.
 5. Restart your web server(s).
 You should be up and running.